Ischyodus cf. bifurcatus

 Description

-Original diagnose after Case (1978) p.
+Original diagnosis after Case (1978) p.
 22 [4822]: A species of large size, possibly the largest of its genus (in North America), though smaller than the Edaphodontidae; mandibular toothplates ranging in maximum dimension from 4 to 8 cm.
 Dominant tritoral element of the mandible formed by fusion of the median and internal posterior tritors to form a distinctive crushing plate.

-Original diagnose after Case (1978) p.
+Original diagnosis after Case (1978) p.
 22 [4822]: A species of large size, possibly the largest of its genus (in North America), though smaller than the Edaphodontidae; mandibular toothplates ranging in maximum dimension from 4 to 8 cm.
 Dominant tritoral element of the mandible formed by fusion of the median and internal posterior tritors to form a distinctive crushing plate.

 Remarks